arieivs/42/2_server/README.md

 Once you run a container with Nginx installed, run ```cat etc/nginx/sites-available/default```.
 That file has some guidelines on how to personalise it, follow them along with [this article](https://forhjy.medium.com/how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-1-75ddf3ede861).

+### PHPMyAdmin
+Once you run a container with PHPMyAdmin installed, ```cat var/www/html/phpmyadmin/config.sample.inc.php```.
+Once again you will have to personalise it, follow its guidelines and [this article](https://forhjy.medium.com/42-ft-server-how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-2-4042adb2ab2c).

+### WordPress
 To be continued...

 ## 🐚  Create your init script
 There are some shell commands you need in order to run your container.
 Namely: